Words Have Power.

 1. Relax & Listen

-First off, calm down, relax, and don’t worry about whether you have something interesting to say or not.
-Having a pleasant conversation can be difficult when you are trying to look good, sound smart, or be likable.
-Practice kicking back, listening, and following the flow of a conversation.
-Pay attention to your timing and notice that some people like to talk more than others.
-Pause between sentences and be careful not to overpower others with your words.
+First, calm down, relax, and don’t worry about whether you have something interesting to say.
+It’s hard to have a pleasant conversation when you’re busy trying to look good, sound smart, or be likable.
+Instead, practice leaning back, listening, and following the natural flow of the conversation.
+Pay attention to your timing.
+Notice that some people enjoy talking more than others.
+Pause between sentences and be mindful not to overpower others with your words.

 2. Be Interested

 Be genuinely interested in others.
 Find out who they are and what they want to express.
 You don’t have to interrogate people to get to know them.
 Sometimes being quiet is more powerful.
 Everyone is brilliant.
-By giving others your undivided attention, you bring out the best in them.
+By giving others your undivided attention, you naturally bring out their best.

 3. Be Honest

-Be authentic and honest in your communication.
-Don’t make stuff up; don’t pretend to be smarter, wealthier, or more accomplished than others.
+Be authentic.
+Don’t exaggerate, embellish, or pretend to be smarter, richer, or more accomplished than you are.
 Be real.
-People can smell a lie from a mile away.
-And even if you are able to fool a few, pretending to be someone you are not leaves you deflated.
+People can sense inauthenticity from a mile away.
+And even if you manage to fool a few, pretending to be someone you’re not will only leave you feeling deflated.

 4. Yield

-Yielding is a subtle, yet powerful tool.
-It’s a way of making others right by accepting their point of view.
-This doesn’t mean you have to agree with them; you simply accept what they say.
-Yielding has tremendous power because it takes the argument out of a conversation.
-It’s one of the reasons German chancellor Angela Merkel is so successful.
-She gets her way by making others right.
+Yielding is a subtle, yet powerful skill.
+It’s the art of making others right by accepting their point of view.
+This doesn’t mean you have to agree; it simply means you accept what they’re expressing.
+Yielding removes the argument from a conversation.
+Former German Chancellor Angela Merkel, for example, was known for this approach—she often got her way by making others feel right.

 5. Acknowledge

 Acknowledgment is another powerful communication tool.
-Not only do you make people right when you acknowledge them, but you also express what’s great about them.
+Not only do you make people right when you acknowledge them, you also express what’s great about them.
 Acknowledgment is saying what works without making things up or being superficial.
 You honestly acknowledge what someone says or does.
-For example, “this is a valuable point,” or “the way you explain this issue makes it very easy to understand,” are acknowledgments.
-People love to be recognized and by using acknowledgment in your conversations, you create harmony and ease.
+For example, “this is a valuable point,” or “the way you explain this issue makes it very easy to understand,” are are simple acknowledgments that create ease and harmony.
+People love to be recognized and when you acknowledge them authentically, you uplift the entire conversation.

 6. Serve

 Be engaged and offer support when talking to others.
-How can you help?
-If every conversation is an opportunity to make a difference in someone’s life, what can you contribute?
-Maybe you read a book that they might like or know someone they should meet.
+How can you contribute?
+If every conversation is an opportunity to make a difference in someone’s life, what could you offer?
+Maybe you read a book they might enjoy, know someone they should meet, or have a thoughtful insight.
 Mention it.
 Be of service.
-You might be surprised how much happiness a simple act of kindness can add to another person’s life.
+Small acts of kindness often add surprising joy to another person’s day.

 7. Don’t Have the Final Word

-When ending a conversation, let the other person have the final word.
-Express how much you enjoyed talking to them and allow them to reciprocate.
-This is a simple way of being generous and making others feel good about themselves.
+When wrapping up a conversation, let the other person have the final word.
+Express how much you enjoyed talking to them and give them space to reciprocate.
+This simple gesture of generosity leaves others feeling valued and appreciated.

-Now, I’d love to hear from you: do you stay positive when talking to others – and if so, what’s your secret – or do you get pulled into negative rants?
-Please share your observations in the comments below or write to me.
-I’d love to hear from you.
+Now, I’d love to hear from you: do you stay positive when talking to others – or do you sometimes get pulled into negative rants?
+What’s your secret to keeping interactions uplifting?
+Share your thoughts in the comments below or write to me.

 As always, thank you for reading.